skip to main content

 Defence analysts say shortages of key personnel mean the navy has difficulty putting its full fleet to sea.

-"There are eight naval ships in the Irish Navy at the moment," said Cathal Berry, a former Independent TD and former member of the Defence Forces.
+"There are eight naval ships in the Irish navy at the moment," said Cathal Berry, ex-Independent TD and former member of the Defence Forces.

 "On a good day you could probably put three or four to sea, so there is a big issue for sure."